jkeohan/rctr-2-14-22/w09d17/intro-to-mapbox.md

 <ReactMapGL {...viewport} />
 ```

-At this point we should the following which means our map is working to some extent but yet something is missing.
+At this point we should the following which means our map is working to some extent but still needs a bit more configuration to render the actual map.

 <img src="https://i.imgur.com/4hh5m9g.png">

 ### Mapbox Token

-The missing piece is the **Access Token**.
-Let's include that as well.
+One additional piece we need to add is the **Access Token**.

 ```js
 const mapboxToken = "add your token here"